-Rasmuson Foundation offers one $40,000 Distinguished Artist Award annually in recognition of an Alaskan’s creative excellence over multiple decades and significant artistic accomplishments.
+Rasmuson Foundation offers one Distinguished Artist Award annually in recognition of an Alaskan’s creative excellence over multiple decades and significant artistic accomplishments.
+The amount is increasing in 2023 from $40,000 to $50,000.
 These artists have chosen to make their lives and careers in Alaska, thereby making our state a more culturally rich place to live.
 First and foremost, they have made creatively incisive art reflecting their particular and extraordinary perspective.
-Award recipients will likely be full-time, professional artists, and will be recognized by peers and experts across the state as among the most highly accomplished in their field.
+Award recipients will most likely be full-time, professional artists, and will be recognized by peers and experts across the state as among the most highly accomplished in their field.
 Artists may work in any artistic discipline.
-A list of past recipients is available here.
+Short biographies and galleries of artwork of all past recipients are available here.

-Past recipients of the Distinguished Artist Award are Richard Nelson of Sitka; Alvin Amason of Kodiak and Anchorage; Gertrude Svarny of Unalaska; Garry Kaulitz and Don Decker of Anchorage; Peggy Shumaker, Kes Woodward, John Luther Adams and John Haines of Fairbanks; Teri Rofkar of Sitka; Rie Munoz of Juneau; Ron Senungetuk of Homer; Sylvester Ayek of Nome; and Delores Elizabeth Churchill, Ray Troll and Nathan Jackson of Ketchikan.
+Past recipients of the Distinguished Artist Award are James H. Barker of Fairbanks, Ernestine Saankaláxt’ Hayes of Juneau, Wayne Price of Haines; Alvin Amason of Kodiak and Anchorage; Gertrude Svarny of Unalaska; Garry Kaulitz and Don Decker of Anchorage; Peggy Shumaker, Kes Woodward, John Luther Adams and John Haines of Fairbanks; Richard Nelson and Teri Rofkar of Sitka; Rie Munoz of Juneau; Ron Senungetuk of Homer; Sylvester Ayek of Nome; and Delores Elizabeth Churchill, Ray Troll and Nathan Jackson of Ketchikan.